A therapeutic approach to creative writing – and tips to hone your craft

 In How to write a book, Tips for Writers

 We’re delighted to share some of the key principles of a therapeutic approach to creative writing from long-time All About Writing collaborator, psychologist Pierre Brouard (Growing Through Writing and The Character Course).
-And we’re delighted to share news of his latest course too.

 A therapeutic approach to creative writing